AdedamolaXL/web3-community-outreach/README.md

 **Tezos Applications**: There are various ways of utilizing a reward system in a decentralized way.
 Ideally the reward system will be connected to the wallet address of members with an on-chain messaging system similar to EPNS for notifying patron-members of benefits like early access, discounts, etc.
 Some systems to adopt are:

 Points-based system - based on rate of purchases - in which loyalty points which are are stored and tracked in real time via the use of smart contraacts are calculated to be equal to token values which can the traded on-chain for discounts, bonuses, free NFTs, etc. Loyalty points may also be designed to be useful outside the community by partnering with other DAOS and cultural institutions.
 These kinds of partnerships is important in making the loyalty program more valuable.

 Tiered-based system - which leverages community participation - particularly on social media linked apps like discord, patreon and twitch - the bot-ranking system on discord for example may be utilized for offering exclusives, whitelist access to active community members.
 This can be done by making use of APIs to collecting data on the bot-ranking-system which are the connected to a decentralized file system like IPFS for on-chain utilization.
 Another tier-based use case is the use of Patreon membership which will be especially useful for partner cultural institutions to provide event access, early-acecss, VIP tickets for community members who choose to actively donate and participate in cultural institutions activities offline.

 HODL is a special function of rewarding members for holding NFTs for as long as possible.
 This is a direct implication of identifying with cultural institutions core ethos by choosing to preserve arts for its intrinsic value and beauty rather than using it as a tool for speculation.
 We want to encourage and reward members for holding this NFTs by giving distinctive rewards by giving exclusive access to never before seen collections of artistic works both online and offline as well private access to the creator's creative process, etc.

-the scope of how to reward our most loyal and active members may be explored not just in the governance edge of things but also in the acquistion side of art objects (through discounts) as well slash-prices for online/offline events.
-This is done to show value for members participations.
-Value for value is the name of the game.

 #### Investments DAO